ysaito2/blog/_posts/2021-12-19-ArgumentForBuildingACompanyAroundElonsVision.md

 &nbsp;

-Now, then why should I bother coming up with a vision to join the brawl among millions of startups to attract attention when *we already have a vision that anyone around the world can rally behind.* Why not just build a company with a simple statement: "To accelerate the process of realizing Elon Musk's vision by developing technologies to create the next building blocks of a multi-planetry civilization."
+Now, then why should I bother coming up with a vision to join the brawl among millions of startups to attract attention when *we already have a vision that anyone around the world can rally behind.* Why not just build a company with a simple statement: "To accelerate the process of realizing Elon Musk's vision by creating the next building blocks of technologies for a multi-planetry civilization."

 &nbsp;